HazaelP/simple-fortune-cookie/03-containers.md

 For both front and backend:

 - Create a `Dockerfile` containing your application code and requirements
-- Build the Docker image
+- Build the Docker image and make sure templates and static folders are included
 - Run the application in Docker with a docker-compose file
 - Check Dockerfile and compose file into your repository.